 Where the child or young person has made a direct disclosure, and when appropriate, it is important that the child or young person understands why we are recording their details.
 If a child/young person recognises that people can help and support, and that this is the purpose of their details being shared, they will be more included and informed of the processes.

 4. REPORT

 The Child Wellbeing and Protection Officer can be contacted in a number of ways:

-- By telephone on 07368 61796 - By email at admin@cumbernauld-colts.com
+- By telephone on Tel: 07593 260398 - By email at ryan.gorman@cumbernauld-colts.com

 How to report the concern: